Van Morrison: Early life and musical roots: 1945–1964

 Morrison's father bought him his first acoustic guitar when he was 11, and he learned to play rudimentary chords from the song book The Carter Family Style, edited by Alan Lomax.
 In 1957, at the age of twelve, Morrison formed his first band, a skiffle group, "The Sputniks", named after the satellite, Sputnik 1, that had been launched in October of that year by the Soviet Union.
 In 1958, the band played at some of the local cinemas, and Morrison took the lead, contributing most of the singing and arranging.
 Other short-lived groups followed – at 14, he formed Midnight Special, another modified skiffle band, and played at a school concert.
-Then, when he heard Jimmy Giuffre playing saxophone on "The Train and The River", he talked his father into buying him a tenor saxophone, and took saxophone and music reading lessons from jazz musician George Cassidy, who Morrison saw as a "big inspiration", and they became friends, he also grew up with him on Hyndford Street.
+Then, when he heard Jimmy Giuffre playing saxophone on "The Train and The River", he talked his father into buying him a tenor saxophone, and took saxophone and music reading lessons from jazz musician George Cassidy, who Morrison saw as a "big inspiration", and they became friends, facilitated by the fact that he grew up with him living nearby, also on Hyndford Street.
 Now playing the saxophone, Morrison joined with various local bands, including one called Deanie Sands and the Javelins, with whom he played guitar and shared singing.
 The line-up of the band was lead vocalist Deanie Sands, guitarist George Jones, and drummer and vocalist Roy Kane.
 Later the four main musicians of the Javelins, with the addition of Wesley Black as pianist, became known as the Monarchs.

 Morrison attended Orangefield Boys Secondary School, leaving in July 1960 with no qualifications.
 As a member of a working-class community, he was expected to get a regular full-time job, so after several short apprenticeship positions, he settled into a job as a window cleaner—later alluded to in his songs "Cleaning Windows" and "Saint Dominic's Preview".
 However, he had been developing his musical interests from an early age and continued playing with the Monarchs part-time.
 Young Morrison also played with the Harry Mack Showband, the Great Eight, with his older workplace friend, Geordie (G. D.) Sproule, whom he later named as one of his biggest influences.

 At age 17, Morrison toured Europe for the first time with the Monarchs, now calling themselves the International Monarchs.
 This Irish showband, with Morrison playing saxophone, guitar and harmonica, in addition to back-up duty on bass and drums, toured seamy clubs and US Army bases in Scotland, England and Germany, often playing five sets a night.
 While in Germany, the band recorded a single, "Boozoo Hully Gully"/"Twingy Baby", under the name Georgie and the Monarchs.
 This was Morrison's first recording, taking place in November 1963 at Ariola Studios in Cologne with Morrison on saxophone; it made the lower reaches of the German charts.